nehaljwani/team.exiv2.org/book/IMaEA.md

 The following summaries of the file formats are provided to help you to understand both this book and the Exiv2 code.
 The Standard Specifications should be consulted for more detail.

 I've made a summary of every file format supported by Exiv2 and hope you find that useful.
 There are an absurd number of Graphics File Formats.
 I have a copy somewhere of the O'Reilly book.
 I got it in 1996 and it has 1000+ pages.
 Since then there have been many more invented.
 It's a software mess.
 In the early days, many formats were local to a few users in a University and escaped to a wider audience.
 However the never ending stream of new standards is horrible.
-Canon have several different RAW formats such as CRW, CR2 and CR3.
+Canon have several different Raw formats such as CRW, CR2 and CR3.

 A good model for an image is to think of it as a container.
 It's like a directory on the disk.
 The directory can hold files with different formats and the directory is recursive as it can contain a directory of more files.
 Almost every graphics format since TIFF in 1992 is a container.